nomopix/DataScienceND-Udacity/AirBnB-BCN/README.md

 ### Exploration questions
 As part of this project and to help focus the analysis, there are three questions which I'll try to answer using the data avaiable:
-1. What makes a listing more profitable?
+1. Is the price affected by the location of the property?
-2. What are the key features that generate better reviews?
+2. Which locations receive the most reviews?
+What is the split between accomodation type and its reviews?
+What's the top reviewed property?
-3.
+3. Can we predict the price by neighbourhood group?

 ## Quick overview of the content